sammlapp/training_gui/plan.md

 consolidate the global theming options into a simple config or css file, so that I can make edits to the set of colors, fonts, font weights, font sizes, overall spacing values in one place for the entire app.

+- if one or more audio files is not found when trying to display it, provide a helpful message like: f"Audio file was not found in {absolute_path}.
+Set 'Root Audio Folder' to the location from which relative paths are specified in the 'file' column of the annotation csv, or clear it if absolute paths are specified."

+## conda-pack updates:
+- if on linux or mac, include ai-edge-litert as a dependency and allow BirdNET use in the inference gui

+inference issue: birdset model not producing outputs if clips are <5 seconds

+## inference tab updates:
+- app should download the appropriate env for inference if needed. tell user its downloading and will be saved for future use

+- if selecting all files in a folder, config file should contain the folder path rather than a list of all audio files. inference.py will need to handle globbing the files based on the config.
+- checkbox for 'Save separate outputs per subfolder'.

-## inference updates:
+## inference tab updates:

-- refactor as "create inference tasks" -> when user selects settings and clicks 'create and run task', task gets a name then launches background task and monitors progress in a pane that monitors each task.
-Alternatively can click 'create tasks' to create but not start the inference task.
+- refactor as "create inference tasks": when user selects settings and clicks 'create and run task' button, the task gets a name then launches background task and monitors progress in a pane that monitors each task.
+Alternatively can click 'create task' button to create but not start the inference task.
 API is not disabled when task begins: instead, user can create additional inference tasks that are queued to run after the running one is complete.
-A tasks pane monitors tue status of inference tasks: completed, running, failed, queued, or unstarted.
-Buttons next to each task allow users to:
+We will need background task monitoring.
+Give each inference task a unique ID, and put this ID in the config json file name.
+A tasks pane monitors the status of inference tasks: completed, running, failed, queued, or unstarted.
+Buttons next to each task in the task pane allow users to:
   - start unstarted tasks (run immediately if no task is running, otherwise add to queue)
-  - rerun completed or canceled tasks
+  - rerun completed / canceled / failed tasks
-  - cancel a running task (interrupts / kills the background process) Make sure the task pane persists or re-loads appropriately if the user navigates to another tab and back.
+  - cancel a running task (interrupts / kills the background process) Make sure the task pane persists or re-loads appropriately if the user navigates to another tab and back, or even if the app completely restarts.
+Make a careful plan for how and where to store or fetch information about the status of inference tasks.
+- instead of displaying messages in a div at the top of the page (like "Setting up ML environment and running inference..."), add a fixed-position status bar at the bottom of the window for displaying messages.

+future items:
 - subset classes: can use text file or ebird filter
 - optional sparse outputs: don't save scores below a floor, and save df as a sparse pickle